Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

-`ErrorResult` is a class declared in [ErrorResult.h](https://searchfox.org/mozilla-central/source/dom/bindings/ErrorResult.h) and exported to `mozilla/ErrorResult.h` that is used to represent exceptions in WebIDL bindings.
+`ErrorResult` is a class declared in [ErrorResult.h](https://searchfox.org/mozilla-central/source/dom/bindings/ErrorResult.h) and exported to `mozilla/ErrorResult.h` that is used to represent exceptions in Web IDL bindings.
 This has the following methods:

 -  `Throw`: allows throwing an `nsresult`.
 The `nsresult` must be a failure code.